-Join Sean Colins for an in-depth discussion in this video Prerequisites, part of Mobile Device Management with Meraki: Managing iPads.
+Join Sean Colins for an in-depth discussion in this video Prerequisites, part of Meraki: iPad Mobile Device Management.

 - [Voiceover] There really are no prerequisites for learning with this course.
 You do not need to purchase an iPad.
 You do not need to sign up for a mobile device management service with Meraki.
 You do not need to purchase a mobile device management server.
 You don't even need to sign up for an Apple customer number, or register for the Device Enrollment Program, or Volume Purchase Program.
 All of those things would, of course, be useful to you if you wish to follow along and do the things that I will do in this course while you're watching, but you don't need to actually do what I do in order to learn something from watching this course.